mercadoannem/US-student-teacher-ratio/README.md

 The interactive map allows users to explore STR data by selecting U.S. states and zooming into individual counties.
 It aims to support data-driven discussions around educational resource allocation and accessibility.

+**Note: Current data points are only for Erie County, NY.
+Data for other counties will be added for the final project.**

 Purpose
 The map was created to help identify regions with disproportionately high student-teacher ratios, enabling educators, policymakers, and the public to better understand where educational support may be most needed.